lmparppei/cannonHelper/README.md

 You can access the world through CannonHelper.world and all bodies added by the helper are held in CannonHelper.bodies array.
 The original parent mesh can be found in physics.bodies[i].parent.

+This could be expanded a lot.
+Feel free to do it - I lack the skills and knowledge!

 ### Usage